aws-samples/aws-fargate-with-rstudio-open-source/rstudio_fargate/README.md

     sh ./rstudio_config.sh <profile of the central development account> "arn:aws:kms:<region>:<profile of central development account>:key/<key hash>" <profile of central data account> <comma separated profiles of the rstudio deployment accounts>

+Note that by default SES runs in test (sandbox) environment, this requires all the source and target email addresses verified as described above.
+To get your account out of test environment, you can open a ticket with AWS support from the SES page, for further details, you can refer to: https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html

 9. Configure cdk.json

     Configure the cdk.json to pass parameters for the vuild as per below: